Message final

 3. We exhort all the Christian associations and pastoral organizations for the family to engage themselves more in accompanying couples before, during and after the celebration of the marriage.
 We encourage them strongly to help promote Christian marriage and family values, especially for the youth.

 4. In the same vein, we urge all the member States of the African Union to resist all pressures from governments and organizations who want to impose anti-family policies on Africa.
-We are grateful to governments who, in the name of moral values and our culture have dared to oppose such policies (cf. SECAM, The Future of the Family, our Mission, 146).
+We are grateful to governments who, in the name of moral values and our culture have dared to oppose such policies (cf. SECAM, L'avenir de la famille, notre mission, 146).

 5. We do appreciate the efforts of public authorities in our various States for the promotion of the family.
 We appeal to our governments to promote policies that respect African cultural values, justice, fundamental rights of persons and families, including good management of the common good and to improve the life conditions of our people, especially the less favourable.
-We expect the governments to “pass laws and create employments to ensure the future of young people and help them realize their plan of forming a family” (Cf. SECAM, The Future of the Family, our Mission, 14).
+We expect the governments to “pass laws and create employments to ensure the future of young people and help them realize their plan of forming a family” (Cf. SECAM, L'avenir de la famille, notre mission, 14).

 Conclusion